goingforbrooke/folsum/README.md

 ### Xtask for Builds

 On branch `internal/xtask_postbuild`, most of the project was moved from the root directory (`folsum/`) into a new subdirectory (`folsum/folsum/`) so the [xtask pattern](https://github.com/matklad/cargo-xtask/tree/master) can be used for post-build actions.
 Build scripts like [`build.rs` run before compilation](https://doc.rust-lang.org/cargo/reference/build-scripts.html#build-scripts), so it's not possible to bundle (MacOS universal) binaries into a `.app` deliverable with `cargo build`.

+> Placing a file named build.rs in the root of a package will cause Cargo to compile that script and execute it just before building the package. -- [Rust docs](https://doc.rust-lang.org/cargo/reference/build-scripts.html#build-scripts)

-Post-build scripts are an [ongoing discussion](https://github.com/rust-lang/cargo/issues/545#issuecomment-895293171) in the Rust community and [xtask looks like the best solution](https://doc.rust-lang.org/cargo/reference/build-scripts.html#build-scripts) apart from Github Actions.
+Post-build scripts are an [ongoing discussion](https://github.com/rust-lang/cargo/issues/545#issuecomment-895293171) in the Rust community and xtask looks like the best solutionhttps://doc.rust-lang.org/cargo/reference/build-scripts.html#build-scripts apart from Github Actions.
+The xtask pattern is defined [here](https://github.com/matklad/cargo-xtask), but we used [this example](https://github.com/nickgerace/cargo-xtask-example) to implement it because it's more up-to-date.

 ### Tauri Bundler/Cargo Bundle for Bundling